Operational Amplifier Circuits

 Satisfies General Education requirement: No

 Grading options: A-F (default), audit

-Characteristics and applications of operational amplifiers (op-amps).
-Design and analysis of op-amp amplifiers, comparators, voltage and current regulators, summers, integrators, and differentiators.
-Frequency response of op-amp circuits.
-Applications of the op-amp in power supplies and control systems.
-A 3-hour per week laboratory includes project design, evaluation, and documentation.
-Use of computer tools.
-Prerequisites: EET 221 Audit available.
+Examines the characteristics and applications of operational amplifiers (op-amps).
+Develops skills in the design and analysis of op-amp amplifiers, comparators, voltage and current regulators, summers, integrators, and differentiators.
+Covers calculation and analysis of frequency response of op-amp circuits and application of the op-amp in power supplies and control systems.
+Includes a 3-hour per week laboratory in project design, evaluation, documentation, and use computer tools.
+Prerequisites: EET 221.
+Audit available.

 - Apply op-amps fundamentals in design and analysis of op-amps applications.